pluralsight/guides/draft/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-+-no-sql-+-long-term-storage/article.md

 Hi All,

-Here's how we'll built a LokiJS database with LocalForage for persistent storage.
+Here's how we'll built an Ionic 2 app using a LokiJS database with LocalForage for persistent storage.
 All feedback is welcomed.

 **My Requirements / App Wish List**
 1. a no-SQL database